hellzerg/optimizer/CONFS.md

 Download the configuration file based on your Windows version and edit it accordingly.

-*  true: applies the specific option
+* true : applies the specific option
 * false: resets the specific option
-*  null: ignores the specific option
+* null : ignores the specific option

 Then, execute it like this: optimizer.exe /w10.conf